Some of the numbers presented in this website may not be the most recent available

 Panama was originally inhabited by tribes dating back thousands of years but, after landings and settlement by Spain from 1502, these were mostly wiped out, primarily by disease.
 Under Spanish rule from 1538, it became part of the Viceroyalty of Peru.

 In 1698 it was the site of the Darien scheme which involved the set-up up of a Scottish colony.
-The scheme’s failure and ensuing debt led to bail out by England and the union of Scotland in 1707.
+The scheme’s failure and ensuing debt led to a bail out by England (and union with Scotland in 1707).

 Panama finally broke away from Spain in 1821 to join the Republic of Gran Colombia (Colombia, Ecuador and Venezuela).
 This dissolved in 1831 with Panama remaining with Colombia.

 From 1970 Panama was ruled as a military dictatorship.
 It was invaded by the USA in 1989 in an attempt to restore order and democracy.
-Revenue from canal tolls dominate the economy although commerce, banking and tourism are growing sectors.
+Revenue from canal tolls have dominated the economy although commerce, banking and tourism are growing sectors.

 Panama has a central spine of mountains that forms the continental divide.
 This is the eroded volcanic arc at the junction of the Caribbean plate and the Cocos plate beneath the Pacific Ocean.
 The latter is moving northeast and is being subducted below the Caribbean plate.

-However, currently Panama has no identified indigenous oil or gas resources, either onshore or offshore.
+Panama has no identified indigenous oil or gas resources, either onshore or offshore.
+Apart from a few onshore exploration wells, drilled since the 1940s, Panama has no history of drilling and no production.

-Globalshift believes it is unlikely to achieve any production in the short or medium term future.
+A multi-client seismic survey was conducted in 2017 to assess the potential of offshore basins but Globalshift believes the country is unlikely to achieve any production in the short or medium term.

 PANAMA